urbanopt/urbanopt.github.io/customization/feature_reports.md

 layout: default
 title: Feature Reports
 parent: Customization
-nav_order: 4
+nav_order: 5
 ---
-## Feature Reports

-The Scenario Post Processor requires feature reports to aggregate results from feature simulations.
-A reporting measure is used to query and report specific output data from an Openstudio simulation of each feature.
-The current default reporting measure is the [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports).
-This measure writes a `default_feature_reports.json` file containing information on all features in the simulation.
-It also writes a `default_feature_reports.csv` containing timeseries data for all the features.
+The Scenario Post-Processor requires Feature reports to aggregate results from Feature simulations.
+A reporting Measure is used to query and report specific output data from an Openstudio simulation of each Feature.
+The current default reporting Measure is the [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports).
+This Measure writes a `default_feature_reports.json` file containing information on all Features in the simulation.
+It also writes a `default_feature_reports.csv` containing timeseries data for all the Features.

-Users can create their own OpenStudio reporting measure to generate customized simulation reports.
-For example, users can request results for different reporting frequencies or query and report additional outputs that are important for their own projects; e.g. reporting specific construction costs.
-Users should refer to the current reporting measure and this [reporting measure writing guide](http://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/#reporting-measures) to customize the current `measure.rb` file in [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports) or create a new reporting measure.
+Users can create their own OpenStudio reporting Measure to generate customized simulation reports.
+Users can request results for different reporting frequencies or query and report additional outputs that are important for their own projects; e.g. reporting specific construction costs.
+Users should refer to the current reporting Measure and this [reporting measure writing guide](http://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/#reporting-measures) to customize the current `measure.rb` file in [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports) or create a new reporting Measure.

-In this default reporting measure, a feature report object is instantiated.
+In this default reporting Measure, a Feature report object is instantiated.
 Then information is retrieved from the Openstudio model and stored in this `feature_report`:

 ````ruby
 feature_report = URBANopt::Scenario::DefaultReports::FeatureReport.new